awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 GSProcessing expects the input files to be in a specific format that will allow us to perform the processing and prepare the data for partitioning and training.
-GSPartition then takes the output of GSProcessing to produce graph data ready for training.
+GSPartition then takes the output of GSProcessing to produce graph data in DistDGLGraph format for training or inference..

 The data files are expected to be: